 (4) In subregulation (3) —

-“handle”, in relation to dangerous goods, does not include to manufacture or process the dangerous goods.
+handle, in relation to dangerous goods, does not include to manufacture or process the dangerous goods.

 (5) An operator of a dangerous goods site referred to in subregulation (3) must, on request, provide to the Chief Officer or a DGO a copy of the risk assessment referred to in paragraph (d) of that subregulation within a reasonable time specified by the Chief Officer or DGO.